Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 evergreen: true
 sitemap:
     ChangeFreq: daily
-    Priority: 0.7
+    Priority: 0.8
 ---
 I moderate the "pleroma.envs.net" Akkoma instance on the Fediverse, as <a href="https://pleroma.envs.net/users/Seirdy" rel="me">@Seirdy@pleroma.envs.net</a>.

-I maintain four main blocklists for the Fediverse:
+I maintain four main blocklists for the Fediverse.
+Do not import them until you've read everything until the "receipts" section.

 [The `pleroma.envs.net` blocklist](https://seirdy.one/pb/pleroma.envs.net.csv)
 : A large list of instances that I find worth suspending.
 After the first couple hundred entries (imported and then reviewed), I started collecting receipts.
 Since early 2023, every entry has documented reasons and receipts.
 I share these with multiple people in a collaborative document, but I don't share it publicly due to risk of harassment.

-  Unlike the other two lists on this page, **it wasn't made for general use** (though you're welcome to use it as reference, or as one of many sources for a consensus-based list with a minimum severity level).
+  Unlike the other two lists on this page, **it wasn't made for general use.** You're welcome to use it as reference, or as one of many sources for a consensus-based list with a minimum required consensus level.

 [`tier0.csv`](https://seirdy.one/pb/tier0.csv)
 : A much smaller semi-curated subset of `pleroma.envs.net` suitable for the majority of instances wishing to uphold the Mastodon Covenant's moderation standards, though somewhat heavy-handed.
 I hope to make it a good **starting point** for your instance's blocklist, with wiggle room for your own adjustments.
 I encourage you to add and remove entries as you see fit.
 Regularly importing `tier0.csv` won't account for retractions; [a sibling blocklist for tier-0 retractions](https://seirdy.one/pb/tier0-retractions.csv) exists for [FediBlockHole](https://github.com/eigenmagic/fediblockhole) users.